matthias-da/ajs-public/README.md

 texmf or localtexmf tree).

 A manual how to use jss.cls is provided in
-  - guidelinesAJS.pdf
+  - templates-guidelinesAJS.pdf

-AJS papers should be prepared using AJS styles that is almost a 1:1 copy of Achim Zeileis JSS style file; the submission of the final version needs to include the full sources (.tex, .bib, and all graphics).
-A quick check for the most important aspects of the AJS style is given below; authors should make sure that all of them are addressed in the final version:
+AJS papers should be prepared using AJS styles.
+Submit only the PDF for review.
+The final version - after review - needs to include the full sources (.tex, .bib, and all graphics).
+More information is included in the guidelines as well as a quick check.
-  - The manuscript can be compiled by pdfLaTeX.
-  - References are provided in a .bib BibTeX database and included in the text by \cite, \citep, \citet, etc.
-  - Titles and headers are formatted as described in the guidelines:
-      - \title in (capitalized) title style,
-      - \section and \subsections in non-capitalized sentence style,
-      - all titles in the BibTeX file in (capitalized) title style.
-  - Figures, tables and equations are marked with a \label and referred to by \ref, e.g., "Figure~\ref{...}".
-  - Software packes are \cite{}d properly.
-For more details, see the style FAQ at http://www.jstatsoft.org/style and the manual guidelinesAJS.pdf.

-More information is included in the guidelines.